Sands Hotel and Casino: Architecture

+Wayne McAllister design, 1952

-Wayne McAllister designed the original $5.5 million Sands Hotel, an exotic-looking terracotta red-painted modern hotel with a prominent porte cochere at the front, surrounded by a zig-zag wall ornamented with tiled planters.
+Wayne McAllister designed the original $5.5 million Sands Hotel, an exotic-looking terracotta red-painted modern hotel with a prominent porte cochère at the front, surrounded by a zig-zag wall ornamented with tiled planters.
 The hotel is arguably most associated with its 56 ft high sign, made iconic with photographs of the Rat Pack standing underneath it.
 The name "Sands", written in elegant italics, featured a 36 ft high letter "S", and the name was sprawled across an egg crate grill, cantilevered from a pillar.
 The sign was receptive to the light and shadow of the desert, and during night time it was lit up, glowing neon red.
 It was the tallest sign on the strip for a number of years.
 Beneath "Sands" was the tagline "A Place in the Sun", written in smaller capital letters.
 Below that was the billing of the names of the performers appearing at Sands, very often photographed displaying names such as Frank Sinatra, Dean Martin, Jerry Lewis, Sammy Davis Jr. and Red Skelton in the late 1950s and early 1960s.
 Author Alan Hess wrote that the "sleek Modernism of the Sands leaped past the Flamingo to set a higher standard of sophistication for Las Vegas.
 For the first time, the sign was an integral part of the architectural design."